dusanexe/scripts-for-linux-administration/README.md

 # scripts-for-linux-administration
-i will create some my ideas that i think can be useful
+i will create some my ideas that i think can be useful for linux administration

 basictasks.sh